 VanWineFest is Canada’s premier wine show and widely considered to be the best wine event in North America.
-With ~25,000 admissions and at 40 years of age, it is one of the biggest and oldest wine events in the world.
+With ~25,000 admissions and at 41 years of age, it is one of the biggest and oldest wine events in the world.
 Its slogan is “The Wine World is Here”.
-It has been voted the “#1 Food, Wine & Hospitality Event in Canada” the last five years in a row by New York’s BizBash.
-The Trade Days Conference, which runs February 27 to March 1, comprises ~12 of the festival’s ~50 events.
+It has been voted the “#1 Food, Wine & Hospitality Event in Canada” the last six years in a row by New York’s BizBash.
+The Trade Days Conference, which runs February 26 to February 28 in 2020, comprises ~12 of the festival’s ~50 events.

 The heart of the festival is the Tasting Room, where the public can choose from ~750 wines at four International Festival Tastings, and industry professionals can sample those plus an additional ~160 wines at two Trade Tastings.
 There are ~45 special events that orbit the tasting room (seminars, vintage tastings, winery dinners, lunches, brunches, wine minglers and more) at which ~550 other wines are served.

-The 2018 festival featured wines from 16 countries.
+The 2019 festival featured wines from 16 countries.
 There is a focus on a different region or country every year; the featured region has its own section in the tasting room and offers thematic seminars and food and wine pairings throughout the week.
-In 2018, the festival celebrated wines from Iberian Peninsula neighbours, Spain (with 38 wineries) and Portugal (with 20 wineries).
-In 2019, the spotlight will be on California.
+In 2019, the festival celebrated wines from California (with 53 participating Californian wineries).
+In 2020, the spotlight will be on France.